-The Haeundae I’Park is a residential building and is also a symbol for the rapid development and accumulated wealth in Korea, a poor country not too long ago.
-The mural that depicts an image of a fisherman represents a significant portion of Korea‘s population that has not been affected by the economic growth and until now, lives under very different circumstances compared to their affluent neighbors.
+The Haeundae I’Park is a residential building that symbolizes the rapid development and accumulated wealth in Korea, a developing country not too long ago.
+The mural that depicts an image of a fisherman represents a significant portion of Korea‘s population that has not been affected by the economic growth and, until now, lives under very different circumstances compared to their affluent neighbors.

 However, despite the story behind the portrait, the painting conveys a positive message seen in the emotion shown by the fisherman.
-In addition, underneath it, Beikirch added a statement in Korean letters which roughly translate to “Where there is no struggle, there is no strength.”
+Besides, underneath it, Beikirch added a statement in Korean letters which roughly translates to “Where there is no struggle, there is no strength.”

-Beikirch is known for his artworks set in monochromatic and detailed painting and this is no difference.
+Beikirch is known for his artworks set in monochromatic and detailed paintings and this is no different.
 Unlike other artists, he painted this mural without using a projector or a sketch on the wall.
 This, in its true form, is a masterful performance and a task that requires enormous routine and outstanding precision.

-The building is also home to a fish market that provides the prosperous inhabitants of Busan, like those living in the Hyundai I’Park building, with Korean style raw fish (hoe, 회), a pricey delicacy that is similar to Japanese sashimi.
+The building is also home to a fish market that provides the prosperous inhabitants of Busan, like those living in the Hyundai I’Park building, with Korean-style raw fish (hoe, 회).
+This pricey delicacy is similar to Japanese sashimi.

-Beikirch always works with a reduced color palette, and therefore the high recognition factor ensures that viewers now can easily find walls by him all over Europe, Canada, the USA, Mexico, Chile, Australia, Taiwan, Hong Kong, Thailand, Russia and other countries, all painted in the last 15 years.
+Beikirch always works with a reduced color palette.
+Therefore the high recognition factor ensures that viewers can easily find walls by him all over Europe, Canada, the USA, Mexico, Chile, Australia, Taiwan, Hong Kong, Thailand, Russia and other countries, all painted in the last 15 years.

-This project would not have been possible without the support of The Busan Cultural Foundation, The Arts Council Korea, Busan Metropolitan City, Indie Culture Network AGIT and Suyeong Local Government.
+This project would not have been possible without The Busan Cultural Foundation, The Arts Council Korea, Busan Metropolitan City, Indie Culture Network AGIT and Suyeong Local Government.